Midtown Alliance Staff

 Ginny also works on urban design initiatives and capital projects within the Midtown Improvement District.
-With efforts ranging from pocket parks to major enhancements to existing infrastructure, such as bridges and transit stations, Ginny brings a multidisciplinary approach to creative place-making.
-Recent efforts have focused on public art and programming to activate street life in Midtown and to engage the community.
+With efforts ranging from pocket parks to major enhancements to existing infrastructure, such as bridges and transit stations, Ginny brings a collaborative, multidisciplinary approach to creative place-making.
+Recent efforts focus on public art and programming to activate street life in Midtown and to engage the community.

-A native of Atlanta, Ginny graduated from Pace Academy, received a BA from Smith College and dual Masters Degrees from Georgia Tech in Architecture and City Planning.
+A native of Atlanta, Ginny holds a BA from Smith College and dual Masters Degrees from Georgia Tech in Architecture and City Planning.

 Cladie Washburn, RLA, Director, Capital Projects Program

-Cladie currently serves on the Board of Directors for Biltmore House Condominium.
-When she isn’t focused on projects, Cladie enjoys time with her dog and boating with friends on the lake.
+When she isn’t focused on projects, Cladie enjoys time with her family, her dog, and boating with friends on the lake.
 She is an avid sports fan, particularly when rooting her alma mater, the University of Georgia Bulldogs, on in football.

 Kathleen joined Midtown Alliance in 2002 after spending 5 years at the Arthritis Foundation, Georgia Chapter.
 Having grown up in the Virginia-Highland’s neighborhood, she was eager to join the organization that was the driving force behind Midtown’s revitalization.